Congenital anomalies of shoulder are a group of disorders of the shoulder that affect shoulder anatomy and function.

 The bony abnormality can be hypoplasia of the scapula or glenoid dysplasia.

-Xrays can detect and differentiate congenital dislocation of the shoulder from upper humeral fractures.
+X-rays can be used to detect and differentiate congenital dislocation of the shoulder from upper humeral fractures.

 CT and MRI are much more sensitive in the diagnosis than radiographs and should be used when in doubt.

-When functional impairment is minimal, no treatment is indicated because there is a possibility of further decreasing functional use of the limb.
+When functional impairment is minimal, no treatment is indicated.
+This is so because there is a possibility of further decreasing functional use of the limb.

 Operative procedures employed depend on the individual case.

-In severe aplastic malformations, surgical measures are often futile because the function cannot be improved.
+However, in severe malformations, surgical measures are often futile because the function cannot be improved.

 Congenital Glenoid Hypoplasia

-This malformation is due to failure of formation of the lower and upper glenoid epiphysis.
+This malformation is due to incomplete ossification of the lower two-thirds of the cartilaginous glenoid and adjacent neck of the scapula because of failure of the formation of the lower and upper glenoid epiphysis.
 It is characterized in the radiogram by flattening, shallowness, and an underdeveloped appearance of the glenoid cavity.

 The lower aspect of the clavicle may be hypertrophied into a bony prominence, and there may be spina bifida in the cervical region.